dean0x7d/pybinding/docs/intro.rst

   to simulate external fields or various effects.
 These functions are be defined independently of any lattice or specific structure which makes them easily reusable and mutually composable.

-Once the model description is complete, Pybinding will build the tight-binding Hamiltonian matrix.
+Once the model description is complete, pybinding will build the tight-binding Hamiltonian matrix.
 The next step is to apply computations to the matrix to obtain the values of the desired quantum properties.
 To that end, there are the following possibilities:

-* **Green's function** - Pybinding implements a fast Chebyshev polynomial routine for calculating the Green's function of the Hamiltonian.
-This can be applied to quickly compute the local density of states or the transport characteristics of the system.
+* **Kernel polynomial method** - Pybinding implements a fast Chebyshev polynomial expansion routine which can be used to calculate various physical properties.
+For example, it's possible to quickly compute the local density of states or the transport characteristics of the system.

 * **Exact diagonalization** - Eigensolvers may be used to calculate the eigenvalues and eigenvectors of the model system.
 Common dense and sparse matrix eigensolvers are available